 Lion's mane , or Hericium erinaceus , is a medicinal mushroom that is gaining more and more attention due to its multiple health benefits.
-This superfood is known for its positive effects on the cognitive system with memory and concentration, and even blood sugar regulation .
-If you are looking to boost your mental and physical well-being, discovering the virtues of Lion's mane could be a great option.
+This superfood is known for its positive effects on the cognitive system , with memory and concentration, and even blood sugar regulation .
+If you're looking to boost your mental and physical well-being, discovering the virtues of Lion's mane could be a great option.
 This article explores the benefits of this mushroom in detail, drawing on recent scientific research to answer questions you may have.

 Cognitive Benefits: Improve Memory and Concentration